 In all honesty I think this may be my most requested blog post ever?!
 Haha.
 After posting my homemade ramen a few times on Instagram I got A LOT of messages asking for the recipe, I guess everyone likes ramen as much as I do.
 This spicy chicken ramen recipe, while I don’t think I can call this healthy, is a pretty harmless comfort food.
 Perfect for dinner or lunch.
 I’ve made this recipe too many times to admit.
 Once you have the ingredients on hand it’s so easy to replicate over and over.
 You can get creative with the ingredients.
 I hope you enjoy this easy ramen recipe as much as I do.
 Let me know if you try it!

-chili paste with garlic (I found this at my local organic grocery store)
+1 teaspoon chili paste with garlic or more for extra spice (I found this at my local organic grocery store)

 ramen noodles-this recipe is enough for two servings (you can use single serve ramen but don’t use the seasoning packet it comes with)

 fresh lime (garnish)

 sriracha hot sauce (I love Ninja Squirrel-available at Whole Foods)

 ****Update**** We’ve started making this in the Instant Pot.
 If you want to make this in an Instant Pot, sauté the onion in sesame oil until cooked through and the grated ginger and spices.
 Add ALL ingredients except ramen noodles to instant pot and cook on high pressure for 9 minutes.
 Quick release steam, remove chicken from broth and shred.
 Turn pot to sauté again, add the ramen to the broth and cook according to instructions (usually around 3-4 minutes).
 Add shredded chicken, stir and serve.
 Top with cilantro, green onion, gomasio and lime wedge.
 Add sriracha for extra spice!